FreeCAD/DevelopersHandbook/gettingstarted/CLion.md

 2. Regardless of the starting technique, once FreeCAD is up, if there is no code in your FreeCAD supporting CLion debugging, then:
    1. Go to the python console and import pydevd.
-   Then go ahead and pretype in the settrace call, leaving the cursor poised to enter a port name but not executing the line.
+   Then go ahead and pre-type in the settrace call, leaving the cursor poised to enter a port name but not executing the line.
    2. Alternatively, go to the Macro -> Attach to remote debugger dialog and switch to the CLion tab.

 ![Pict1](./resources/CLionPythonDebug6.png)